victor-cleber/iac_using_bash_script/README.md

 <p align="left">[X] All provisioning must be done in a bash script-type file</p>
 <p align="left">[X] The user root will be the owner of all created directories</p>
 <p align="left">[X] All users will have full permissions on the public directory</p>
-<p align="left">[ ] Users of each group will have full permissions within the respective directory referring to the department they are part of</p>
+<p align="left">[X] Users of each group will have full permissions within the respective directory referring to the department they are part of</p>
-<p align="left">[ ] The user cannot read, write or execute permissions on directories of departments that they do not belong to</p>
+<p align="left">[X] An user cannot read, write or execute permissions on directories of departments that they do not belong to</p>
 <p align="left">[ ] Tag Denilson on [Linkedin](www.linkedin.com/in/denilsonbonatti)</p>

 ## :memo: License